fgauna12/fgauna12.github.io/_posts/2020-02-28-publishing-helm-3-charts-to-azure-container-registry-using-azure-devops-part-1.md

 In Helm 3, there's no more Tiller.
 That's great!
 Makes things much simpler.
 We only need the client side tool.

 There's also a new standard for uploading artifacts to a container registry other than containers.
+The standard is Open Container Initiative (OCI) artifacts.
 In cloud native applications, applications are usually more involved than just container images.
 There's Helm charts, there's Terraform, maybe ARM, and other file-based artifacts.

 If you're curious about the background, there's this [great blog post](https://stevelasker.blog/2019/01/25/cloud-native-artifact-stores-evolve-from-container-registries/) from a Microsoft engineer.